UKCloud/documentation/articles/vmware/vmw-how-create-catalog.md

 UKCloud provides a public catalog for you to use that contains standard virtual machine (VM) sizes and operating systems.
 The public catalog is a good place to start when you first deploy VMs into the UKCloud platform.
 However, you may want to create your own catalogues, containing specific applications or gold images, which you can then use to deploy VMs quickly.

-The first step is to create an empty catalog.

 ## Creating a catalog

-To create an empty catalog:
+The first step is to create an empty catalog:

 # [Using vCloud Director 8.20](#tab/tabid-1)